karpathy/ulogme/README.md

 **To start recording:**

 1. Clone the repository: `git clone https://github.com/karpathy/ulogme.git`
 2. `cd` inside and run `./ulogme.sh` (note: this will ask you for sudo authentication which is required for `showkey` command).
-This will launch two scripts for listening to your keyboard activity and active window and log the activity into log files in the `keyfreq` and `activewin` folders.
-The log files simply contain the unix time stamp and associated data.
+This will launch two scripts for listening to your keyboard activity and active window and log the activity into log files in the `logs` folder.
+Only the frequency of keystrokes is recorded.
+Every log file is very simply just the unix time stamp followed by data, one per line.

 **Note**, you may need to get some packages on Ubuntu (such as `xdotool` and `wmctrl`).
 You can simply `sudo apt-get install` both of them.
 To view the results, proceed as follows: